 We now know that these very early experiences can affect the physical and functional development of our nervous system development in ways that makes us more anxious, fearful or shut down, and more susceptible to being strongly impacted by events later in life.
 This has bigger ramifications for our health because the “threat assessment” part of the nervous system can become dominant and diminishes the functioning of the immune system, digestion, sleep, learning and memory.
 If that’s part of our life experience, it’s important to address both the symptoms and the underlying contributing factors whether we develop chronic pain, panic attacks, obsessive behaviors, irritable bowel, or other symptoms.

-Trauma-informed acupuncture, herbal medicine and craniosacral therapy offer relief for the symptoms and the deeper imbalances involved with trauma AND strengthen our resilience.
+Trauma-informed acupuncture, herbal medicine, somatic regulation, and craniosacral therapy offer relief for the symptoms and the deeper imbalances involved with trauma AND strengthen our resilience.

 By decreasing inflammation, supporting healthy parasympathetic activity, and harmonizing the flow of energy in the body, these therapies help our own healing mechanisms have a better chance to kick in, free up blocked energy, and allow us to experience greater vitality.